 As the name implies, the Communications Team is a group of volunteers who promote communication within the cathedral.
-Major tasks include the design, maintenance and updating of the Web site, posters, signs, our newsletter The Chimes, social media, advertising and in general, keeping the congregation informed about life within the Cathedral walls.
+Major tasks include the design, maintenance and updating of the Web site, posters, signs, The Chimes and in general, keeping the congregation informed about life within the Cathedral walls.